linrongbin16/fzfx.nvim/README.md

 <!-- <p align="center">  -->

-A fzf-based fuzzy finder running on the dynamic engine that parsing user query and selection on every keystroke, with friendly features, good performance and maximized customization.
+FZF-based fuzzy finder running on a dynamic engine that parsing user query and selection on every keystroke, with friendly features, good performance and maximized customization.

 <!-- </p> -->